Levi Roberts-City Planner

 Values: We value fiscally sound municipal services and a safe attractive, creative, and viable community.

-Planning Commission meetings are normally held the first and third Thursdays of each month at 6:00 p.m.
+Planning Commission meetings are normally held the first and third Thursdays of each month at 6:30 p.m.
 The meeting schedule may be found at the link below.
-All application must be submitted at least two weeks before a scheduled meeting and must be in compliance with Nibley City Code in order to be placed on the agenda.
+All applications must be in compliance with Nibley City Code and are subject to Staff-level review to ensure conformance prior to being placed on the Planning Commission agenda.

 Nibley City Master Plans

 Nibley City Engineering Design Standards (Updated May 12, 2022)

 Nibley City building permits and impact fee information can be found here.